 - Professional accreditation

-- Master of Clinical Exercise Physiology (coursework) is accredited by: Exercise and Sports Science Australia.
+- Master of Clinical Exercise Physiology (coursework or coursework and dissertation) is accredited by: Exercise and Sports Science Australia.

 - Time limit

 - Delivery mode

 - UWA (Perth)

 - Commonwealth supported and/or HECS-HELP; or postgraduate fee-paying/FEE-HELP

 - Professor Timothy Ackland